abe-winter/oflex/README.md

 ## Consider also

-These other flask login libraries that I haven't evaluated at all and am not recommending:
+These other flask login libraries that I haven't evaluated at all:

 * https://github.com/mattupstate/flask-security
 * https://github.com/lingthio/Flask-User
 * https://github.com/maxcountryman/flask-login

-There are a lot of these because schema integration is hard and unpleasant.
+There are a lot of these because schema integration is difficult.